Skip to main content

 in partnership with the Dill Faulkes Educational Trust

-Stars form in huge clouds of gas and dust called nebulae.
-These areas of space are sometimes known as 'stellar nurseries' or 'star forming regions'.
+Stars form inside huge clouds of gas and dust called nebulae.
+These regions are sometimes known as “stellar nurseries” or “star-forming regions”.

 Image